onlyafly/number-headings-obsidian/DEVELOPING.md

 * Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
 * Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
+* Update `README.md` with info about the release.
+* Update `package.json` with the new version.
+* Push the changes to Github.
 * Create new GitHub release using your new version number as the "Tag version".
 Use the exact version number, don't include a prefix `v`.
 See here for an example: <https://github.com/obsidianmd/obsidian-sample-plugin/releases>
 * Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
 * Publish the release.